 Educators are in a powerful position to influence student aspirations and provide access to experiences that build confidence and career awareness.
 Employers have a unique opportunity to help develop a qualified pipeline of future employees prepared to meet tomorrow’s challenges.
 By partnering industry professionals with educators, we can increase the pool of talent in the Puget Sound region.

 How does the program work?

 - In the summer, teachers participate in 10 days of collaboration and learning: 5 days of hybrid workplace immersion (in-person and online) and 5 days of professional development.
-For summer 2022, the dates are 7/11 to 7/15 and 7/18 to 7/22.

 - During the school year, educators work on teams of 3-4 educators and 3-4 industry volunteers to translate workplace experiences into classroom learning for students.
 Each team chooses a product to create.
 The overall goals of these products are to bring students relevant, work-based problems, to see the importance of 21st Century skills in their future careers, and to have access to real industry partners and diverse voices.
 The teams meet for ten online after school meetings between August and February.

 - In the spring, educators participate in their choice of career pathway sessions.
-These sessions are in-person tours and online presentations that offer career connected learning experiences with regional employers and higher education institutions.
+These sessions include in-person tours and online presentations that offer career connected learning experiences with regional employers and higher education institutions.

 - Participants celebrate their hard work at the annual Showcase of Success in May, an evening event with attendees including district superintendents, community leaders, and elected officials.

 Who are the educator participants?